Start With the Right First Move

 Who would buy this tomorrow if it existed?

 Because a patent isn’t a trophy.
-It’s a tool.
-And tools are meant to be used.
+It’s a tool, and tools are meant to be used.

 I see inventors stall all the time.